 Final zakat declarations were submitted for the years since inception through 2015.
-Effective from the year 2009, the Company started the submission of one zakat declaration for the Company and its fullyowned subsidiaries (whether directly or indirectly) in accordance with the Ministerial Decree No.1005 dated 28/4/1428H.
+Effective from the year 2009, the Company started the submission of one zakat declaration for the Company and its fully-owned subsidiaries (whether directly or indirectly) in accordance with the Ministerial Decree No.1005 dated 28/4/1428H.

 Final zakat assessments were received for the years since inception through 2011.
-The Company submitted objections for the year 2007 through 2011.
-The total zakat differences for these objections amounted to SR 1.8 billion, These objections are still outstanding before the General Authority of Zakat and Tax and the primary objection and appeal committees as at the reporting date of these interim consolidated financial statements.
+The Company submitted objections for the year 2008 through 2011.
+The total zakat differences for these objections amounted to SR 1billion, These objections are still outstanding with the General Authority of Zakat and Tax and the primary objection and appeal committees as at the reporting date of these interim consolidated financial statements. on 28/02/1438 H, the Appellate Committee of its decision No. (1642) for the year 1438 resumption of the company for the year 2007 and then cancel the comparison process between Zakat declaration and adjusted income, whichever is greater, which enhances the company's position in the foreseeable objections from the subsequent years, in front of the committees, nothing that the differences resulting from this comparison represents the bulk of the differences zakat objectionable.
 The Company's management believes that the result of these objections would be favorable to the Company and will not result in additional provisions.